orcwg/cra-hub/faq/maintainers/no-monetization.md

 And it states that

-> the provision of […] free and open-source software that are not monetized by their manufacturers _should not be considered to be a commercial activity_
+> the provision of […] free and open source software that are not monetized by their manufacturers _should not be considered to be a commercial activity_
 ([Recital 18][], emphasis added)

 [Recital 15]: https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202402847#rct_15